 Second, apart from the qualification at hand (the “husband of one wife”), there is no direct reference to sexual morality in these elder qualifications—not one!
 Yes, “self-controlled, holy, disciplined” do address the matter indirectly, but one would surely expect more than this.
 For example, even though self-control is a qualification, Paul specifies that an elder is not to be a “drunkard” (1 Timothy 3:3;Titus 1:7).
 Neither can he be “violent” (1 Timothy 3:3).
 Why nothing specific about sexual purity?

 Third, the rendering “the husband of one wife” is somewhat of an interpretation, as opposed to a simple rendering of the Greek text, which reads, “a one woman man” (likewise, 1 Timothy 5:9 reads, “a one man woman”).
 What if this translation choice is not the best or most accurate?

 Fourth, the other elder qualifications are character traits.
 Does having but one wife (whether in a lifetime or not) really reveal the character of a man?
 Bill Clinton had one wife.
 Could he be an elder?

-Sixth, surly the widows who chose to remain single after the death of their first and only husband were being commended (not to mention being supported) for doing so (among other things).
+Sixth, surely the widows who chose to remain single after the death of their first and only husbands were being commended (not to mention being supported) for doing so (among other things).
 But somehow, a man who chooses to remain single is somehow unqualified for that reason alone?

 Here are some thoughts that may be helpful.